adityak77/rewards-from-human-videos/README.md

 For details as to what the commands do/what the arguments are, refer to [the original repo](https://github.com/anniesch/dvd/blob/main/README.md).

-- We can currently reproduce the training command as follows:
+- We can currently reproduce the training command as follows (you might need to use a different version of Pillow - see troubleshooting section below):

 ```
 cd dvd